Gamma-Associates-Ltd/meridian-docs/axis.md

 > If true, the axis location should be inverted from the default location

 `tickLabels` : Boolean
-> If true, the axis labels are drawn.
+> If true, the axis labels are drawn

 `majorGridLines` : Boolean
-> If true, the major grid lines are drawn.
+> If true, the major grid lines are drawn

 `majorTickMarks` : Boolean
-> If true, the major tick marks are drawn.
+> If true, the major tick marks are drawn

 `minValue` : Number
-> The starting value for the number axis.
+> The starting value for the number axis

 `maxValue` : Number
-> The maximum value for the number axis.
+> The maximum value for the number axis

 `majorUnit` : Number
-> The major unit for the number axis.
+> The major unit for the number axis